Azure/CanadaPubSecALZ/docs/onboarding/azure-devops-pipelines.md

     1. Create directory ./config/identity.

-    1. Create subdirectory based on the syntax: `<devops-org-name>-<branch-name>` (i.e. `CanadaESLZ-main` to create path `./config/identity/CanadaESLZ-main/`).
+    1. Create subdirectory based on the syntax: `<devops-org-name>-<branch-name>` (i.e. `CanadaPubSecALZ-main` to create path `./config/identity/CanadaPubSecALZ-main/`).

-    1. Make a copy of an existing subscription configuration file under `config/identity/CanadaESLZ-main` as a starting point
+    1. Make a copy of an existing subscription configuration file under `config/identity/CanadaPubSecALZ-main` as a starting point

     1. Define deployment parameters based on example below.